Urban agriculture: Farms

 In Singapore, hydroponic rooftop farms (which also rely on vertical farming) are appearing.
 The goal behind these is to rejuvenate areas and workforces that have thus far been marginalized.
 Simultaneously top level pesticide-free produce will be grown and harvested.
+As Singapore imports 90+% of its food, urban agriculture is seen as essential to national security, a fact underscored during the COVID-19 pandemic.